 - to assess submitted programme proposals against published criteria and recommend to Council which proposals should be funded by NERC

 - Strategic research and innovation highlight topics

-The Science Committee consists of a non-executive Chair and 12 other members.
+The Science Committee consists of a non-executive Chair and up to 12 other members.

 Membership will reflect stakeholder interests, expertise requirements and diversity of talent across the breadth of NERC’s investment portfolio, including:

 - environmental research and innovation user communities, including business and policy

 - knowledge of the international landscape (including international research and innovation priorities and partnerships, funding organisations and funding systems)